oktadev/okta-blog/_source/_posts/2021-09-12-spring-boot-spa.md

 Notice that this protocol is mediated between the server and the browser.
 The client application, the Vue app in this case, doesn't really have to do anything about CORS.
 From the perspective of the client app, the HTTP request to the resource server will either succeed or fail.
 If it fails because of CORS, the request will return a `401 (Unauthorized)`.

-In this example, the resource server resides on `http://localhost:8082` and the Vue client will be loaded from from the Vue development server at `http://localhost:8080`.
+In this example, the resource server resides on `http://localhost:8082` and the Vue client will be loaded from the Vue development server at `http://localhost:8080`.
 Because the port number is part of the domain, these two URLs are considered different origins by the browser.
 When the Vue app tries to make a request to the Spring Boot resource server, the browser will throw an error unless CORS is properly configured.

 Note that not every request will trigger a CORS check.
 Certain types of simple requests are allowed, particularly requests that only allow form and text content types and the `GET`, `HEAD`, and `POST` request types.
 Take a look at the [Mozilla developer docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) on this for more info.
 However, any request with the `Content-Type` header `application-json` will always trigger a CORS check if made to a cross-origin domain.

 The first thing the browser will do when a suitable request is made to a resource on a different domain is to send a CORS preflight request.
-This is actually a totally separate request made by the browser **before** sends the actual request.
+This is actually a totally separate request made by the browser **before** it sends the actual request.
 The CORS preflight request essentially asks the browser if it is configured for CORS, if it will allow the type of request the client wants to send (DELETE, GET, POST, etc.), and if it will allow requests from the specific origin domain.
 The preflight request has nothing to do with authentication or authorization in the way we normally speak about it.
 It's just a quick check to see if CORS is configured and if, in theory, the server might allow the request based on the HTTP verb and the client domain.

 If the preflight header is not handled correctly, CORS will return an error to the client application.
 If the preflight header does not allow the type of request or does not allow requests from the client origin, CORS will also return an error to the client.
 The actual, original request to the server will never be made.
 Only once the preflight request has been properly handled will the browser allow the request from the client app to the resource server proceed.